 Inbound marketing serves to attract potential customers by dazzling them with great online content, specifically tailored for them.

-Compare this to outbound marketing — which often interrupts potential customers in ways they might not appreciate — such as telemarketing, cold calling and television or radio commercials.
+Compare this to outbound marketing — which often interrupts potential customers in ways they might not appreciate — such as telemarketing services, cold calling and television or radio commercials.

 But by providing people with valuable content they can consume at their leisure, you can not only generate leads, but you can also secure lifelong customers.
 This makes inbound marketing essential for gaining new customers and creating loyal brand ambassadors.